danieljestes/CS220Spring23_ehar/hw6.md

 	bx lr
 ```

 a.
 What are the first three instructions of `sum` doing?
-How did we normally write that during the semester?
+How did we normally write these instructions during the semester?
+Explain why the offsets are negative and why we are subtracting from the stack pointer.

 b.
 What are the last three instructions of `sum` doing?
 How did we normally write that during the semester?
+Explain why the offsets are positive and why we are adding to the stack pointer.

 c.
 In the course repo there is a Word document [`pipeline.docx`](pipeline.docx).
 Assuming the array being summed is of length two, complete filling in the pipleine stages until the function is complete.
 Assume the pipeline can do ALU-ALU, MEM-ALU, and ALU-MEM forwarding, mark each forwarding path required.
 Mark any stalls required using an `X` in the dodument.
 I started the table for you ...